Mir (singer): Solo activities (2010–present)

 On February 21, 2010, Mir was featured on the song "Bad Person" by former member of Baby Vox Re.V, Ahn Jin Kyung.
 Where she performed the song on Inkigayo.
 On August 19, 2014, Mir has said that he is thinking of making a solo debut but nothing has been planned at the moment.
 During the same time of 2010 he collaborated with Kan Mi-youn on the song "Going Crazy" which also featured Lee Joon of MBLAQ.
 As of July 14, 2016, Mir has enlisted himself in the army to do his time.
 This came as a surprise to all fans out there who were trying to understand about him and the group's activity.
 He says, "I'm sorry I couldn't tell you sooner.
 As the time comes for all the men in Korea to enlist, it also makes me think that isn't this that time for me too?
 I hope that you do not worry or be upset".

 Acting career (2012–present)

 On November 11, 2012, Mir was in the reality TV show called The Romantic and Idol.
 He shared the screen time with Jun.
 K of 2PM, Park Hyung-sik of ZE:A, JB of JJ Project/Got7, and Seung Ah of Rainbow, Jei of Fiestar, Nam Ji-hyun of 4Minute, and Hyejeong of AOA.
 All were part of the first season.
 Around 2012, he was on the second season of Law of the Jungle and was known as the 3rd idol on the show.
 On August 11, 2015, Mir was on the kids musical program called "The Fairies in My Arms" alongside Spica's Yang Ji-won and GFriend's Sinb as a hero who saves weak children.

 Personal life

 His sisters are Go Eun-ah and Bang Hyo-sun.
 His parents are Han Sung-sook and Bang Ki-soon.

+Mir married a non-celebrity on December 21, 2025.